truzo/tomango-2018/site/content/blog/why-seo-is-like-cycling.md

 title: "Why SEO is a bit like cycling"
 author: "tom"
 date: 2016-04-20 15:48:08
-excerpt: This analogy works, I promise.
+description: This analogy works, I promise.
 It's all about tiny improvements building up to a huge jump in performance.
 image: images/blog/shutterstock_12633685.jpg
 blog/categories:
  - online-marketing